External Risk Signals · Australian Independent Schools

 The evidence this month

-Three signals tested this question in May.
-The Instructure Canvas breach named 122 Australian schools — the largest education-sector incident by school count in Australian history.
-Mount Lilydale Mercy College's payment-processor exposure compromised parent credit card data.
+Two signals tested this question recently.
+The Instructure Canvas breach was one of the largest education-sector data breaches on record, reaching Australian universities, vocational providers and some state schools.
 The Victorian Department of Education incident affected 1,700 government schools.
 Different vendors, different mechanisms, same underlying exposure: schools concentrated on critical vendors that the school does not itself control.

 The question worth putting to the board